-- Developed a full divisional staffing mitigation strategy to deal with any staff shortages that may occur due to COVID-19. - Developed a W-WW Division Pandemic Re-opening Framework to supplement the Region Re-opening Phase of the Pandemic Response Plan. - Received license from Health Canada to produce disinfectant spray and hand sanitizer for Regional workplace use during the COVID-19 emergency response to alleviate supply chain shortages when required.
-Currently able to produce 40 litres per week. - Cancellation of all non-essential meetings, plant tours, training activities, visitor access. - Implemented COVID-19 protocols for consultants, contractors and project managers at plant facilities. - Enhanced focus on the health and well-being of staff operating the essential systems including limiting access to the plant and deferring all non-essential contracted services.
+- Developed a full divisional staffing mitigation strategy to deal with any staff shortages that may occur due to COVID-19. - Developed a W-WW Division Pandemic Re-opening Framework to supplement the Region Re-opening Phase of the Pandemic Response Plan. - Received license from Health Canada to produce disinfectant spray and hand sanitizer for Regional workplace use during the COVID-19 emergency response to alleviate supply chain shortages when required. - Cancellation of all non-essential meetings, plant tours, training activities, visitor access. - Implemented COVID-19 protocols for consultants, contractors and project managers at plant facilities. - Enhanced focus on the health and well-being of staff operating the essential systems including limiting access to the plant and deferring all non-essential contracted services. - W-WW training activities resumed in early September.
+Facility set-ups devoted to classroom(s) with registration numbers suitable for physical distancing practices.
+Training activities ongoing through 2020 Fall Learning Calendar.

-- Assigned maintenance staff to dedicated areas and implemented flexible start and end work locations to avoid both unnecessary travel and exposure. - One employee per vehicle where possible; If employees need to travel together they are required to wear a mask - Setup static sanitation stations in all staffed W-WW facilities and deployed mobile sanitation kits for all fleet vehicles. - Implemented W-WW tailored weekly COVID-19 spot check reports including regular reporting of facility sanitation supply inventories. - Adopted changes to ensure no physical interaction on deliveries, courier and lab samples. - Changes to pickup and handling of uniform laundry. - Portable washrooms have been setup at Wastewater and Water facilities to accommodate contractors, couriers and sewage haulers. - Face shields, half mask respirators and surgical masks are being used as a form of source protection for staff where certain activities do not allow for proper physical distancing - Meeting room max occupancy signage, screening signage, screening protocol and limited door access have been implemented at all Water-Wastewater buildings.
-Daily reports of staff well-being and screening are being provided to management for recording and documentation purposes. - Screening protocol for all vendors and contractors also implemented at all worksites. - Constructors at various worksites have put into place proper distancing, working measures and PPE for the well-being of all staff. - Accepting digital signatures for MECP form approvals. - Capital project delivery through all phases continuing with proper protocols for consultants, contractors as well as for internal staff in place - Collaborating with Corporate Communications to develop strategies for Public outreach/engagement to satisfy the requirements of the MECP
+- Assigned maintenance staff to dedicated areas and implemented flexible start and end work locations to avoid both unnecessary travel and exposure. - One employee per vehicle where possible; If employees need to travel together they are required to wear a mask. - Setup static sanitation stations in all staffed W-WW facilities and deployed mobile sanitation kits for all fleet vehicles. - Implemented W-WW tailored weekly COVID-19 spot check reports including regular reporting of facility sanitation supply inventories. - Adopted changes to ensure no physical interaction on deliveries, courier and lab samples. - Changes to pickup and handling of uniform laundry. - Portable washrooms have been setup at Wastewater and Water facilities to accommodate contractors, couriers and sewage haulers. - Face shields, half mask respirators and surgical masks are being used as a form of source protection for staff where certain activities do not allow for proper physical distancing or as required per Niagara Region face covering by-law (Bylaw 2020-46). - Meeting room max occupancy signage, screening signage, screening protocol and limited door access have been implemented at all Water-Wastewater buildings.
+Daily reports of staff well-being and screening are being provided to management for recording and documentation purposes. - Screening protocol for all vendors and contractors also implemented at all worksites. - Constructors at various worksites have put into place proper distancing, working measures and PPE for the well-being of all staff. - Accepting digital signatures for MECP form approvals. - Capital project delivery through all phases continuing with proper protocols for consultants, contractors as well as for internal staff in place. - Collaborating with Corporate Communications to develop strategies for Public outreach/engagement to satisfy the requirements of the MECP. - Reducing production of hand sanitizer and sanitizing spray due to increased availability of commercial supplies. - Increasing sampling as MECP regular relief expired August 30. - Increasing by-law inspections and sampling while maintaining staff safety.